San7o/Brenta-Engine/README.md

 way that is more modular and scalable.

 ### Entities

-Entities are objects in the game, It's just an ID:
+Entities are objects in the game, it's just an ID:

 ```c++
 entity entity = world::new_entity();
 ```

 ### Components

 Components are pieces of data that are attached to an entity:

 ```c++
 struct physics_component : component {
     float mass;